akshayarane/data_science_portfolio/README.md

 # Data Science Portfolio
-This repository contains portfolio of data science projects completed by me for academic (as part of Udacity's MLND program) and self learning purposes.
+This repository contains portfolio of data science projects completed by me for academic and self learning purposes.
 The projects are presented as ipython notebooks.

 ## Contents